-in USD Financial assets at fair value through profit or loss Total
+Financial assets/ liabilities at fair value through profit or loss Total

+2015 2014

-January 1, 2014 -
+At January 1 223,309 -

 Total gains or losses:

-- in profit or loss 247,007
+- in profit or loss (697,083) 247,007

-Settlements 8,111 8,111
+Settlements 291,254 8,111

-Foreign currency translation difference (31,809) (31,809)
+Foreign currency translation difference 924 (31,809)

-December 31, 2014 223,309 223,309
+At December 31 (181,596) 223,309

 Fair value of financial assets and financial liabilities that are not measured at fair value on a recurring basis: Because of the short term nature of most financial assets and financial liabilities, management believes that their carrying amounts approximate their fair values.
-For certain other financial assets and financial liabilities, management uses discounted cash flows to estimate fair value.
+For certain other financial assets and financial liabilities, management uses discounted cash flows to estimate fair values.
 Interest rates used to discount these estimated cash flows are based on the government bond yield curve at the reporting date plus currency, maturity of the instrument and credit risk of the counterparty.

-23. Capital risk management
+25. Capital risk management

-The Organization manages its capital to ensure that the Organization will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the debt and equity balances.
+The Organization manages its capital to ensure that the Organization will be able to continue as a going concern while maximizing the return to stakeholders through the optimization of the debt and equity balance.

-The CBA sets and monitors capital requirements for the Organisation.
-Under the current capital requirements set by the CBA, universal credit organizations as at December 31, 2014 have to maintain a minimum share capital of AMD 150,000 thousand, equivalent to USD 315,809 (December 31 2013: AMD 150,000 thousand).
+The CBA sets and monitors capital requirements for the Organization.
+Under the current capital requirements set by the CBA, universal credit organizations as at December 31, 2015 have to maintain a minimum share capital of AMD 150,000 thousand, equivalent to USD 310,070 (December 31, 2014: AMD 150,000 thousand).

-As per CBA regulatory requirement which became effective in 2011, credit organisations conducting foreign exchange transactions in cash other than for the purpose of accepting loan repayments; have to maintain a ratio of capital to risk weighted assets (statutory capital ratio) above the prescribed minimum level.
-In 2013 the Organisation changed its charter so that it has the right to conduct foreign exchange cash transactions as a separate activity, thus the Organisation has to measure and comply with this statutory capital requirements and capital ratio.
-As at December 31, 2014, total capital requirements was AMD 600,000 thousand, equivalent to USD 1,263,238 (December 31, 2013: AMD 600,000 thousand) and minimum capital ratio level was 10% (December 31, 2013: 10%).
+As per CBA regulatory requirement, which became effective in 2011, credit organizations conducting foreign exchange transactions in cash other than for the purpose of accepting loan repayments; have to maintain a ratio of capital to risk weighted assets (statutory capital ratio) above the prescribed minimum level.
+In 2013 the Organization changed its charter so that it has the right to conduct foreign exchange cash transactions as a separate activity, thus the Organization has to measure and comply with this statutory capital requirements and capital ratio.
+As at December 31, 2015, total capital requirements was AMD 1,000,000 thousand, equivalent to USD 2,067,183 (December 31, 2014: AMD 600,000 thousand) and minimum capital ratio level was 10% (December 31, 2014: 10%).